JNP-Solutions/Slacken/README.md

 ```

 If `-classify-with-gold` is not given but `-g` is, then the detected taxon set will be compared with the gold set.

+### Troubleshooting

+When getting error messages from Slacken/Spark/Java, it is helpful to locate the first error message that occurred.
+Often the root cause can be found there.

+#### java.lang.ArrayIndexOutOfBoundsException: Index 3080012 out of bounds for length 3080008

+Messages of this type may indicate that the taxonomy used is not compatible with either the library or the taxon set being
+used.
+Make sure you are not mixing two different taxonomies.

+####  java.lang.OutOfMemoryError: Java heap space

+Not enough memory.
+Increase the amount of memory available to Slacken via the SLACKEN_MEMORY variable (if you are
+running on a single machine.
+Otherwise, use the method appropriate to your cluster.)

 ## Technical details